 Since ancient times pheasant has held an honored place at the table.
 When was the last time you had pheasant on your table?
-This could be the perfect bird for a smaller Thanksgiving feast; one pheasant serves two people.
+Consider it for a smaller Thanksgiving feast; one pheasant serves two people.

-We offer our farm-raised domestic pheasants year round, but this is the perfect time to enjoy the Wild Scottish Pheasant coming in from the estate hunts in the U.K.
+We offer our farm-raised domestic pheasants year-round, but if it’s game season then try our Wild Scottish Pheasant coming in from the estate hunts in the U.K.

 Pheasant has pinkish-white meat that is full-flavored and lean.
-As with all lean game birds, barding, braising and otherwise adding fat is encouraged.
-Our favorites methods include using bacon, ventrèche, duck fat or truffle butter.
+As with all lean game birds, barding, braising, and otherwise adding fat is highly encouraged.
+Our favorite methods include using bacon, ventrèche, duck fat, or truffle butter.

 For a complete video guide to roasting a pheasant (with lots of brown butter), link to this Wine Spectator video.
 Watch Ariane and Chef Bryce Shuman of Betony NYC go step by step through the process of roasting a pheasant, with clear explanations of why certain techniques are used.
 You can learn a lot hanging around in a professional kitchen.
 Check for part two, and also the prep videos, which demonstrate how to air-dry the bird before cooking.

 Download the full pheasant recipe, with cranberry chutney and foie gras and truffle sauce.
 You will not regret making this one.